georgeDharada/blog/_posts/2021-03-11-welcome-to-jekyll.markdown

 {% endhighlight %}

-This blog website is make of Jekyll on github.
+This blog website is made of Jekyll on github.
 Feel free to check it out!